viamrobotics/docs/docs/components/gripper/_index.md

 linkTitle: "Gripper"
 weight: 60
 type: "docs"
-description: "A gripper is a robotic grasping device."
+description: "A gripper is a robotic grasping device that can open and close."
 tags: ["gripper", "components"]
 icon: "/components/img/components/gripper.svg"
 no_list: true
 # SMEs: Bucket Team
 ---

-A *gripper* is a robotic grasping device, often attached to the end of an [arm](../arm/) or to a [gantry](../gantry/).
+A *gripper* is a robotic grasping device that can open and close, often attached to the end of an [arm](../arm/) or to a [gantry](../gantry/).

 ## Configuration